Is chocolate good for your heart?

 Harvard’s research proved more evidence that chocolate can benefit heart health.
 However, before you run and eat tons of chocolate, it’s only healthy in moderation.

-The study showed that people eating 2-6 servings had the best results, which means that they ate about a square of chocolate a day.
+Results showed that those who consumed 2-6 servings, about a square of chocolate a day, had the best results.
 Eating more than that can lead to heart problems instead of preventing them.

 So eat responsibly and enjoy the added benefits of chocolate besides the taste!